goodrobots/devFrame/docs/_docs/05-resources.md

 - [APSync](https://ardupilot.org/dev/docs/apsync-intro.html) -- Primarly a serial to WiFi bridge for companion computer to MAVLink based autopilots.
 It provides data sync along with video streaming services.

 ### Related Projects
 - [Yaapu Telemetry](https://github.com/yaapu/FrskyTelemetryScript) -- An Open Source LUA script designed to run on OpenTX compatible transmitters such as FrSky and Jumper.
-It provides MAVLink telemetry directly to your radio via the RC link.
+It provides telemetry directly to your radio via the RC link.
 - [OpenTX](https://www.open-tx.org) Open Source firmware for FrSky and Jumper RC transmitters.

 ## Hardware